-- Server trace (see How to Generate a Server Trace on page 195). - JCL for IRUNJCL. - Job output. - System dump, if needed (see How to Generate a System Dump on page 195). - Any additional information regarding how the problem occurred.
+Server trace (see How to Generate a Server Trace on page 197).
+JCL for IRUNJCL.
+Job output.
+System dump, if needed (see How to Generate a System Dump on page 197).
+Any additional information regarding how the problem occurred. lf ۱ you have a troubleshooting suggestion that is not described in the list, and you think

-If you have a troubleshooting suggestion that is not described in the list, and you think others will find it helpful, we invite you to send it to us, as described in How to Add Your Problem to the Troubleshooting Guide on page 202.
+If you have a troubleshooting suggestion that is not described in the list, and you think others will find it helpful, we invite you to send it to us, as described in How to Add Your Problem to the Troubleshooting Guide on page 204.
 We will consider including your problem in a future release of this manual.

-□ The server abends with a U4039 code.
+■ The server abends with a U4039 code.

-For details, see Problem: The Server Abends With a U4039 Code on page 194.
+For details, see Problem: The Server Abends With a U4039 Code on page 196.

-□ INSUFFICIENT AUTHORITY TO GETSPENT messages appear in JESLOG.
+■ INSUFFICIENT AUTHORITY TO GETSPENT messages appear in JESLOG.

-For details, see Problem: INSUFFICIENT AUTHORITY TO GETPSENT messages in JESLOG on page 194.
+For details, see Problem: INSUFFICIENT AUTHORITY TO GETPSENT messages in JESLOG on page 196.

-□ The request fails, and JVM not found messages are written to edaprint.log.
+☐ The request fails, and JVM not found messages are written to edaprint.log.

-For details, see Problem: Request fails, and JVM not found messages written to edaprint.log on page 194.
+For details, see Problem: Request fails, and JVM not found messages written to edaprint.log on page 196.